Is Barcelona Safe?

 Dimly lit narrow street in the Gothic Quarter of Barcelona at night, featuring an archway and historic stone buildings."

-But, despite being generally safe, like any major city, Barcelona has its share of petty crimes, particularly pickpocketing.
-While it's a top destination for many, it’s important to be aware of safety concerns.
-Better safe than sorry!
+But, of course, like any major city, Barcelona has its share of petty crimes, particularly pickpocketing.

 Remember, people normally do not share good experiences as much, or those stories just don't blow up on the internet.
 So, don't change your mind just because you read several bad ones.